Rosier (demon)

-Rosier, according to the occultist Gustav Davidson in A Dictionary Of Angels (1967) is "a former lesser-rank angel of the order of dominations, now officiating in Hell", the cited source being Sebastien Michaelis' Admirable History of the Possession and Conversion of a Penitent Woman (1613).
+Rosier, according to the occultist Gustav Davidson in A Dictionary Of Angels (1967) is "a former lesser-rank angel of the order of dominations.", the cited source being Sebastien Michaelis' Admirable History of the Possession and Conversion of a Penitent Woman (1613).

 Admirable History of the Possession and Conversion of a Penitent Woman is in public domain.
 Rosier exists on page 325 and is described as "the second in order of Dominations, and by his sweet and sugared words, he tempteth men to fall in love.
 His adversary in heaven is Basil, who would not listen to amorous and inchanting language.".

 Rosier does not appear in the Bible or Apocrypha, and is not mentioned in the Catholic Encyclopedia or Britannica, but following Davidson's work of 1967.
 Rosier has been picked up in other occult books and in some popular culture.